bloombar/example-course-materials/slides/sample-presentation.md

 --

-- share and collaborete on files with others
+- share and collaborate on files with others

 --